piotr102k/Remitly-Internship/README.md

 - To add the given SWIFT codes to your MySQL database after you are done setting up

-  - Right click on your schema and "press table import wizard"
+  - Right-click on your schema and "press table import wizard"

   - Find ParsedData.csv from the cloned repository and click next